This post may contain affiliate links. Please read our disclosure policy.

 • Make Sure Your Chops Are Thick.
 I always use pork chops that are 1 1/4- to 1 1/2-inches thick, which is key to the juiciest meat.
 If they’re thinner, cut down on the cooking time by several minutes.

 • Season Well.
-The salt, pepper, and garlic combo isn’t just for seasoning, though—it will also tenderize the pork chops and help them retain water during the cooking process.
+The salt, pepper, and garlic combo isn’t just for seasoning—it will also tenderize the pork chops and help them retain water during the cooking process.

 • Watch That Temperature.
 Because pork chops are a lean cut, they’ll become tough and dry if you over-cook them (unlike Slow Cooker Pulled Pork which is nearly impossible to overcook).
-The best way to know when your pork chops are done is to use an instant-read thermometer to monitor the temperature.
+The best way to know when your pork chops are done is to use an instant-read thermometer.
 At 135 degrees F, you can pull pork chops off of the grill or out of the oven and let the carry-over cooking bring them to a safe internal temperature of 145 degrees F.

 • Or Know the Visual Signs of Doneness.
 I highly recommend using a meat thermometer, but failing that, you’ll want to know other signs that your pork chops are done.
 They will feel just firm to the touch, the juices will run slightly pink, and the meat will be rosy in the center.